-If you’re having some trouble choosing which provider is right for you, make sure to read our cloud storage reviews.
-For an apples to apples comparison, you can also check out a few articles where we pit a few providers against each other, such as Dropbox vs Google Drive vs OneDrive.
+For an apples to apples comparison, you can check out a few articles where we pit a few providers against each other, such as Dropbox vs Google Drive vs OneDrive.

 For those just getting started on Kodi, make sure to check out our Kodi guide and archive.
 You’ll find tips and tricks on the platform to get you up and running, including the best kodi add-ons for sports.
 What do you think of cloud storage on Kodi?
 Let us know in the comments below and, as always, thanks for reading.